-At the end of every year, we try to clean out our little standalone freezer so it can be defrosted and cleaned and this year it's been kind of difficult because it was full to the top with meat!
+At the end of every year, we try to clean out our little standalone freezer so it can be defrosted and cleaned and this year it's been kind of difficult because it's full to the top with meat!
 (That's why you're seeing more meat recipes than usual....)

-I scoured the recipe books I've collected over the years and came across The Joy of Creative Cuisine.
-I'm not even sure where or when I bought that one, but it really has some interesting recipes in it.
-It was published in 1985 and it’s been fun looking back at those old recipes (and terrible photos).
-Remember when fondue was the rage?
+I scoured the recipe books I've collected over the years and came across my old The Joy of Creative Cuisine.
+I'm not even sure where or when I bought this one, but it really has some interesting recipes in it.

-The Chicken Veronique recipe popped out mainly because I have all of the ingredients, but also the white wine cream sauce looked divine.
+The Chicken Veronique recipe jumped out at me, mainly because I have all of the ingredients, but also the white wine cream sauce looks divine.

 - Salt and freshly ground pepper